User Manual

 How Everything Connects

-The three sections communicate automatically.
+The sections communicate automatically.
 You never need to manually update the Topic Board based on what you do in Questions.

 Strength bar

 The strength bar on each topic card fills as its linked questions advance through stages.
 Unknown contributes nothing.
 I've Seen It contributes a little.
 I Can Explain It contributes more.
 I Can Use It fills that question's share completely.
-A topic with five questions all at I Can Use It shows a full bar.

 Question count vs. strength